Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Experiments

-\Cref{fig:math_training_curves} shows the validation teacher-forcing accuracy during the course of training.
-We observe a modest improvement in accuracy compared to both `Transformer' and `Transformer+' across all tasks.
-The larger Transformer tends to perform better than the smaller Transformer, but the Abstractor-based model consistently outperforms both.
-This indicates that the performance improvement stems from the architectural modification rather than merely the increase in parameter count.
-We conjecture that a ``partially-relational'' Abstractor architecture (e.g., architecture (d)) implements two branches of information-processing.
+\Cref{fig:math_training_curves} shows the validation teacher-forcing accuracy during the course of training, which we use as a proxy for sample efficiency.
+We observe an improvement in accuracy compared to both `Transformer' and `Transformer+' across all tasks.
+The larger Transformer tends to perform better than the smaller Transformer, but the Abstractor-based model consistently outperforms both, with the symbolic attention mechanism showing the greatest improvement.
+This indicates that the performance improvement stems from the architectural modification and inductive bias.
+We conjecture that a ``partially-relational'' Abstractor architecture (e.g., architecture (d)) implements two branches of information processing.
 The Encoder performs more general-purpose processing of the input sequence, while the Abstractor performs more specialized relational processing.
 The Decoder then has access to both representations, enabling it to perform the task more effectively.